 In March 2018, Playboy issued a convertible promissory note to United Talent Agency, LLC ("UTA") for \$2.0 million.
 In June 2018, Playboy issued a second convertible promissory note to UTA for \$1.5 million.
-These notes are noninterest bearing and are convertible into shares of Playboy's common stock no later than October 31, 2020, which was extended to November 30, 2020.
-In December 2020, the term was further extended to December 31, 2020.
-In January 2021, the settlement terms of the outstanding notes were amended to extend the term to the one-month anniversary of the termination or expiration of the Merger Agreement.
-If the Merger with MCAC is consummated, the notes will be repaid at a 20% discount subsequent to the closing of the Merger.
+These notes are noninterest bearing and are convertible into shares of Playboy's common stock no later than November 30, 2020.